-There are two different account types, a savings account and a checking account.
-A saving account is like an investment with earning interest every month and a checking account is a current one where you can make cash deposits and withdraws with a debit card and money transfers as well.
+There are two different account types, a savings account, and a checking account.
+A savings account is like an investment with earning interest every month and a checking account is a current one where you can make cash deposits and withdraws with a debit card and money transfers as well.

-There are multiple types of savings account, a high-yield account that allows for monthly interest, a CD account which allows for a higher interest rate and an MMA (Money Market Account) which is considered a safe investment but has a lower interest rate.
+There are multiple types of savings account, a high-yield account that allows for monthly interest, a CD account that allows for a higher interest rate, and an MMA (Money Market Account) which is considered a safe investment but has a lower interest rate.

 A savings account can come in handy in the future if you need funds for your business – as it can add to your savings.

-Some business set both account types, a checking one for business expenses and transactions then a savings one for funds.
+Some businesses set both account types, a checking one for business expenses and transactions then a savings one for funds.